mojombo/tomdoc/tomdoc.md

 Here is an example TomDoc for `attr_writer`.

-    # Sets the String name of the user.
+    # Public: Sets the String name of the user.
     attr_writer :name

 For `attr_accessor` you can use an overloaded shorthand that documents the